 Featuring 19 miles of hiking and biking trails, swimming and boating opportunities, and plenty of wooded areas and beaches to picnic on, First Landing State Park has it all.
 Named for the 1607 landing of the Virginia Company, the park commemorates an important piece of America’s earliest history.
 It also features a breathtakingly diverse mix of subtropical and temperate plants for any budding botanists to study.

 47. WASHINGTON // GAS WORKS PARK

 The grounds of an abandoned factory may sound like a strange place for a picnic, but Seattle’s Gas Works Park offers up a charming—if incongruous—blend of nature and urban decay.
 With its sprawling lawns and view of the Seattle waterfront, the park is a refuge from the city.
 But the converted factory grounds are still home to the now-rusting buildings of the Seattle Gas and Light Company’s coal gasification plant, which manufactured tar, roofing, and of course gas during the first half of the 20th century.
-The park is also close to plenty of restaurants or there are fire grills in the picnic area, and it is known to be the best spot to watch Seattle’s Fourth of July fireworks display.
+The park is also close to plenty of restaurants and there are fire grills in the picnic area.
+It is known to be the best spot to watch Seattle’s Fourth of July fireworks display.

 48. WEST VIRGINIA // SUMMERSVILLE LAKE

-With its four large picnic shelters, 60 miles of shoreline, and scenic cliff faces and forests, Summersville Lake near Summersville, West Virginia is the perfect peaceful getaway.
+With its four large picnic shelters, 60 miles of shoreline, and scenic cliff faces and forests, Summersville Lake near Summersville, West Virginia, is the perfect peaceful getaway.
 The lake is the largest in the state, built in the 1960s over the former town of Gad, West Virginia, and is an ideal spot for a post-picnic swim.
 Scuba divers have even dubbed it "The Little Bahamas of the East" for its clear waters and warm temperatures.

 49. WISCONSIN // PICNIC POINT